NationalSecurityAgency/ghidra/GhidraDocs/GhidraClass/BSim/BSimTutorial_Scripting.md

 ## Scripting BSim

-There are are number of example scripts in the ``BSim`` script category, which demonstrate how to interact with BSim programmatically.
+There are a number of example scripts in the ``BSim`` script category, which demonstrate how to interact with BSim programmatically.

 ![script manager](images/script_manager.png)